IMP1/mir-obsidian/Mir/characters/Gael Westshor.md

 ## Behind the Scenes
 ### Name Etymology
 Gael: Named after the howling storm of the night of his birth (gale).
-Westshor: The family of westshor originate from a tribe from a mid-western region of Ridgeback.
+Westshor: The family of westshor originate from a tribe from a mid-western region of [[Rijbak]].